Strong law of large numbers for a branching random walk among Bernoulli traps: Introduction and main results

 The \emph{soft killing} rule is that particles branch at a normal rate $\beta$ when outside $K$, whereas inside $K$ they are killed at rate $V=V(x,\omega)$ and the branching is completely suppressed.
 (A formal treatment of BBM killed at rate $V$ in $\mathbb{R}^d$ can be found in \cite{LV2012}.)
-It was shown in \cite{O2024} that under soft killing, on a set of full $\mathbb{P}$-measure the entire BBM is killed with positive $P^\omega$-probability, and therefore the process needs to be conditioned on the event $S$ for meaningful results.
-Then, a kind of quenched weak LLN was proved for the mass of BBM when $d\geq 2$ (see \cite[Theorem 2.1]{O2024}).
+It was shown in \cite{O2024} that under soft killing on a set of full $\mathbb{P}$-measure the entire BBM is killed with positive $P^\omega$-probability, and then, conditional on the event $S$, a kind of quenched weak LLN was proved for the mass of the BBM when $d\geq 2$ (see \cite[Theorem 2.1]{O2024}).